The Quantum Rashomon Effect: A Strengthened Frauchiger-Renner Argument: Conclusion

 Indeed, one may even propose that the system containing the three observers remains its own, closed-off universe: then, within this universe, there will be definite facts of the matter that each of the parties has made some definite observation, and that these experiences are mutually irreconcilable.

-Thus, the proposed thought experiment---barring additional dynamics, such as a spontaneous collapse---seems to provide strong support for the notion that the Rashomon effect, the existence of incongruous narratives, is a fundamental phenomenon.
+Thus, the proposed thought experiment---barring additional dynamics, such as a spontaneous collapse---seems to provide strong support for the notion that the Rashomon effect, the existence of incongruous narratives, is a fundamental phenomenon within the framework of quantum mechanics.
 Each of the observers in the scenario has their own, definite experience; but every other observer's experience remains forever closed off behind their respective epistemic horizons.

 The original aim of the Frauchiger-Renner argument was to show that `single-world interpretations of quantum theory cannot be self-consistent' \cite{frauchiger2016single}.
 But what, ultimately, is a world?
 According to the famous dictum of Wittgenstein, `the world is the totality of facts, not of things' \cite[prop.~1.1]{wittgenstein1922tractatus}.
 The above then may be taken to constitute grounds for believing that no such totality exists: in that sense, one might be inclined to agree with the original sentiment---not necessarily because there must be a multiplicity of worlds, but because there cannot be even a single, universally shared one.